andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 it's possible to create a temporary branch with everything before the first commit of the interest merged into it and compare (`git diff`) the latest state of the feature branch with this temporary branch.
+The only caveat of such approach is that if there are merge conflicts, they should be resolved for this merging into the temporary branch anyway.
+But for simplification in resolving the conflicting places it's possible to prefer the target branch's versions everywhere.

 ## Stashing